-The Company markets its staffing services to clients as well as employment candidates.
-Local marketing and recruiting are generally conducted by each office or related group of offices.
-Local advertising directed to clients and employment candidates consists of radio, digital, search engine marketing, social media, websites, job boards, and trade shows.
-Direct marketing through e-mail and telephone solicitation also constitutes a significant portion of the Company's total advertising.
-National advertising conducted by the Company consists primarily of radio, streaming audio, digital display, search engine marketing, social media amplification, and advertisements in national digital and print news publications, websites, social media sites, and trade publications.
-Additionally, the Company has expanded its use of job boards and aggregators in all aspects of sales and recruitment.
-Joint marketing arrangements have been entered into with major software manufacturers and typically provide for development of proprietary skills tests, cooperative advertising, joint e-mail campaigns, and similar promotional activities.
-The Company also actively seeks endorsements and affiliations with professional organizations in the business management, technology, office administration, and professional secretarial fields.
+The Company markets its staffing services to clients and employment candidates via both national and local advertising activities.
+Advertising consists of client- and employment candidate-facing buys in radio, streaming audio, outdoor, digital display, search engine marketing, social media, print and trade publications, job boards and events.
+The Company also markets its services, as well as hiring and career management advice content and thought leadership, via its search engine-optimized website, corporate-owned social media and blog feeds, and e-mail marketing program.
+Direct marketing via telephone solicitation is a significant portion of the Company's total marketing efforts.
+Additionally, the Company has expanded its use of job boards and job aggregators in all aspects of sales and recruitment.
+Joint marketing arrangements have been entered into with major software manufacturers and typically provide for the development of proprietary skills tests, cooperative advertising, joint e-mail campaigns, and similar promotional activities.
+The Company also actively seeks endorsements and affiliations with professional organizations in the accounting and finance, technology, legal, and creative and marketing fields.
 In addition, the Company conducts public relations activities designed to enhance public recognition of the Company and its services.
-This includes outreach to journalists, bloggers and social media influencers, and the distribution of thought leadership via print, video, corporatemaintained social media sites and other online properties.
+This includes outreach to journalists, bloggers and social media influencers, and the distribution of print, digital, and video thought leadership.
 Robert Half staffing and recruiting professionals are encouraged to be active in civic organizations and industry trade groups in their local communities.